steelx/DTDialogueSystem/README.md

 2. The Player presses the "Interact" key (e.g., 'E'), which calls the `Interact()` function on their `InitiateDialogueComponent`.
 3. This starts the dialogue with the focused NPC, using the global `DialogueManager` to display the UI and handle the conversation flow.

+> **Important Note:** A common question is: If an event fires, how does the system know which NPC to update?
+The `DialogueManager` tracks the participants of the **active** conversation.
+When an event is handled, it targets the NPC involved in that specific dialogue session, ensuring other NPCs in the world are not accidentally affected.

 ---

 ## 3. SETUP